fleschutz/CWTS/README.md

 5. **Visual Studio 2017:** 19 warnings missing
 6. **Cppcheck 2.3:** 26 warnings missing

-For details see the subfolder [Results/](Results/).
-Please note the results are based on the highest warning level enabled.
+See the subfolder [Results/](Results/) for details (all results based on the highest warning level).

 🔧 Enabling the Highest Warning Level